Self-doubt and impostor syndrome

 • Make mentoring opportunities available to employees at all levels

-Share this with anyone who struggles with self-doubt.
+Share this with anyone who may struggle with impostor syndrome.

 Additional resources